 Washington auditor says he's cooperating with investigation

-But the elected Democrat continued to stay out of the public eye and issued a written statement to reporters waiting in his lobby saying that all of his actions over the years have been "lawful and appropriate."
+But the elected Democrat remained out of the public eye, issuing a written statement to reporters waiting in his lobby saying that all of his actions over the years have been "lawful and appropriate."

 In the statement, Kelley said he was aware that the U.S. attorney has questions about financial activities at a business he owned before he was elected.
 Kelley said he has fully cooperated but remains "puzzled by their interest."

 "I do not know any specifics about their inquiry, despite repeated requests for information, and cannot comment further," he wrote.
 "I can assure you that all of my actions over the years have been lawful and appropriate."

 Kelley canceled a planned speech at a conference in Olympia on Monday afternoon and doesn't have plans for any public appearances in the coming days, according to his spokesman, Thomas Shapley.
 He said the auditor is limited in what he can say due to the investigation.